 Ethics Review Procedure

-All proposals above threshold and considered for funding will undergo an Ethics Review carried out by independent ethics experts working in a panel.
+All proposals above threshold and considered for funding will undergo an Ethics Review carried out by independent ethics experts and/or qualified staff working in a panel.
 The Review starts with an Ethics Screening and if appropriate a further analysis called the Ethics Assessment is conducted.
 The Ethics Review can lead to ethics requirements that become contractual obligations.

 The Ethics Review Procedure focusses on the compliance with ethical rules and standards, relevant European legislation, international conventions and declarations, national authorizations and ethics approvals, proportionality of the research methods and the applicants' awareness of the ethical aspects and social impact of their planned research.